 Source: Centenary News

-A vast majority of those who went to war from present day Pakistan were Punjabis, Muslims, Sikhs and Hindus.
-But the participation of Pakhtuns living on the north west frontier of India was also significant.
-They fought on many fronts, with their characteristic bravery and many of them earned medals and praise for their outstanding performance.
-One of such heros was Subedar Mir Dast.
+A vast majority of those who went to war from present-day Pakistan were Punjabis—Muslims, Sikhs, and Hindus.
+However, the participation of Pakhtuns from the North-West Frontier of India was also significant.
+They fought on many fronts with their characteristic bravery, and many of them earned medals and praise for their outstanding performance.
+One such hero was Subedar Mir Dast.
 He was born in Tirah in 1874 and died in Peshawar in 1945.
-He was awarded Vitoria Cross for displaying great brave on the western front in Belgium, in 1915.
+He was awarded the Victoria Cross for displaying exceptional bravery on the Western Front in Belgium in 1915.

 Subedar Mir Dast, VC.
 (1874 - 1945)